 The first task in determining Equitable Distribution is to determine which assets and debts are marital and which are not.
 Marital assets and debts are those which arose from the time of marriage to the time of either entering into a written separation agreement or the filing of the Petition for Dissolution of Marriage.

 Of course, like just about everything else in the law, there are many exceptions to this rule.
-The one that comes up most frequently is inheritance and gifts from family members.
-Inheritance and figts from family are non-marital and as long as they are not co-mingled with marital funds to the point where it cannot be traced, it should remain non-marital.
+The one that comes up most frequently is inheritance.
+Inheritance is non-marital and as long as the inheritance is not co-mingled with marital funds to the point where it cannot be traced, it should remain non-marital.
 KEEP YOUR INHERITANCE SEPARATE!
-KEEP GIFTS FROM FAMILY MEMBERS SEPARATE!
-GET A SEPARATE BANK ACCOUNT AND NEVER PUT MONEY FROM FAMILY MEMBERS OR INHERITANCE INTO AN EXISTING ACCOUNT.
-DO NOT DEED AN INHERITED OR GIFTED HOME IN YOUR SPOUSES NAME OR PAY THE BILLS FOR THAT HOUSE WITH MARITAL FUNDS IF YOU INTEND IT TO BE YOUR SEPARATE PROPERTY!

 The engagement ring is another frequent question.
 Assuming the ring was not a family heirloom and there was no agreement that the ring would be returned, the ring is a non-marital gift.